gravitational/teleport/docs/user-manual.md

 > tsh --proxy=work --cluster=production ssh db-1
 ```

+This is possible even if nodes of the "production" cluster are located behind a firewall
+without open ports.
+This works because "production" cluster establishes a reverse
+SSH tunnel back into "work" proxy, and this tunnels is used to establish inbound SSH
+connections.

 For more details on configuring Trusted Clusters please look at [that section in the Admin Guide](admin-guide.md#trusted-clusters).

 ## Troubleshooting